Call-for-Code/OpenHarvest/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors
--Tyler Philips
+- Tyler Philips
--Ravi Nain
+- Ravi Nain
--Ryan Pereira
+- Ryan Pereira
--Vikas Jagtap
+- Vikas Jagtap

 ## License